 The S&P 500 calculator is on the previous page, and its calculations include past fund survivability of withdrawals.
 My interest was about how appropriate is the 4% Rule for a 100% stock fund like the S&P 500? (as opposed to a balanced fund with bonds?)
 This page is the general introductory info describing the 4% Rule, the S&P 500, the general market, bonds, Bear markets, taxes, etc. This is some market stuff that you should know.

-It's a large page, but a Menu of items below is:
+It's a large page, but a Menu to several subjects below is:

 Origin of the 4% Rule: Interest rates of bonds were higher in older years, and the purpose of a balanced fund (Balanced meaning equities mixed with some degree of bonds, often 40% composed of bonds called 60/40 stocks/bonds) was market safety, because bonds are not affected by the market, and the bonds contributed to help tide it over in bad market times.